All Episodes

 Well, I just don't respect her as a journalist.

-I have no respect for.
+I have no respect for her.

 I think she's highly overrated.

-Well, obviously it's great outer beauty.
+Well, obviously, it's great outer beauty.

 I mean, we could say politically correct that the look doesn't matter, but the look obviously matters.